Why, hello, you wonderful, sparkling sunshine!

 If you’d like to get a nice review of these types of To-do lists, check out this post – Daily Vs Weekly To Do List And Which One Perfectly Fits You.

-Quite opposite to the previous one – if you’re looking from an outcome perspective, that is.
+This list is quite the opposite to the previous one – if you’re looking on it from an outcome perspective, that is.

-This list also has its benefits, and it can sometimes be even more useful than a “traditional” To-do list.
+A Not-To-Do list has some amazing benefits, and it can sometimes be even more useful than a “traditional” To-do list.

 As a bonus, it’s easy to make and it doesn’t need to be written on a daily/weekly basis.